Dr Tormey Reimer

 Publications

-Here I’ll be collecting written pieces that I’ve published in peer-reviewed journals or news outlets.
+Here I’m collecting written pieces that I’ve published in peer-reviewed journals or news outlets.
 If you’re looking for details of a talk I’ve given at a conference, please contact me.

 Peer-reviewed articles